mthornton-net/mthornton-net.github.io/_posts/2024-05-13-Verbose-GPO-Processing.md

 ## How To Verbose This

-Often times if you have a handful of Group Policies applied, software or other miscellaneous settings applied to a machine sometimes it's hard to determine which what is being stuck.
-We are going to determine how we can see this by being a bit verbose on the post boot screen rather than Windows saying "Please Wait..."
+Often times if you have a handful of Group Policies, software or other miscellaneous settings applied to a machine, sometimes it's hard to determine what is being stuck.
+We are going to show how we can see this by being a bit verbose on the Logon, Logoff and startup screen rather than Windows saying "Please Wait..."

 To do this, create a computer GPO and create the following GPP for the registry: